 Prior to the start of the clinical experience, all students will be trained and assessed on HIPAA regulations.
+Depending on their assigned clinical site, additional facility specific training may be required as well as the training completed on campus.
 Due to the nature of healthcare, the student will have access to sensitive patient information, this must be kept confidential.
 Case studies completed during the clinical rotation require access to patient care information and as such must remain with the clinical site.
 No patient information should leave the clinical affiliate site.
 No patient should be directly identified in the student's case study, and all lab results should be presented without specific patient identification.